Networking for Responsible Citizenship and Global Peace

 The range of activities of COVA include programs at the grassroots, networking of organisations and institutions at the local, state, national and international levels, research, trainings, advocacy and policy interventions.

 In 2015 and 2016 COVA was able to initiate Six Game Changers in the fields of:

-1. Peace and conflict management through launch of COFI (Countering Online Fanatic Indoctrination) networks in 9 countries of South Asia and Far East to check hate campaigns in social media to promote understanding and peace;
+1. Peace and conflict management through launch of COFI (Cyber Operations For Fraternity and Integration) networks in 9 countries of South Asia and Far East to check hate campaigns in social media to promote understanding and peace;

 2. Twelve Strategic Recommendations to promote MSMEs in Brick Economics for mass employment generation to enable youth to become positive contributors to social well being;